Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Experiments

 \section{Experiments}

 \textbf{Methods, datasets \& metrics.} We compare our approaches -- information bottleneck based ERM (IB-ERM) and information bottleneck based IRM (IB-IRM) with ERM and IRM.
-We use all the datasets in Table \ref{table1}.
+We also compare with an Oracle model trained on data where spurious features are permuted to remove spurious correlations.
+We use all the datasets in Table \ref{table1}, Terra Incognita dataset \citep{beery2018recognition}, and COCO \citep{ahmed2021systematic}.
 We follow the same protocol for tuning hyperparameters from \cite{aubin2021linear, arjovsky2019invariant} for their respective datasets (see the Appendix for more details).
-As is reported in literature, for Example 2/2S, Example 3/3S we use classification error and for AC-CMNIST, CS-CMNIST we use accuracy.
-For Example 1/1S, we use mean square error.
+As is reported in literature, for Example 2/2S, Example 3/3S we use classification error and for AC-CMNIST, CS-CMNIST, Terra Incognita, and COCO we use accuracy.
+For Example 1/1S, we use mean square error (MSE).
+The code for experiments can be found at \url{https://github.com/ahujak/IB-IRM}.